Stay informed with the

 Best of Larry Edell

-Wanna find out how craps pros use System 31 to increase their profits?
+Wanna know the secrets that craps pros use to increase their profits through charting?

 Pssst...
-Now you know the secrets of System 31.
+Now you know the secrets of charting the tables!

 This article is provided by the Frank Scoblete Network.
 Melissa A. Kaplan is the network's managing editor.
 If you would like to use this article on your website, please contact Casino City Press, the exclusive web syndication outlet for the Frank Scoblete Network.
 To contact Frank, please e-mail him at email@example.com.